How does a 10 percent rewards bonus sound as a thank you gift from your credit card company?

 Wells Fargo says it offers the lowest airfare on domestic and international flights through its air program, but there's not a specific, ongoing discount.
 However, cardholders do get 20 percent off the best available rate at hotels.
 Another key difference is that Wells Fargo Propel American Express® Card has no annual fee, whereas Chase Sapphire Preferred® Card charges a $95 annual fee after a $0 Intro for the first year.
 Consider this a trade-off for getting a better sign-up bonus and more flexible rewards compared to the Wells Fargo Propel American Express® Card.

-The The Amex EveryDay® Credit Card from American Express (American Express is a Cardratings.com advertiser) offers two times the points on groceries on up to $6,000 a year and one point on all other purchases, so it's a decent choice for people spend substantially at grocery stores.
-If you spend too substantially, however, (over than $6,000 cap), your points earning reverts to one point per dollar even at grocery stores.
+The The Amex EveryDay® Credit Card from American Express (American Express is a Cardratings.com advertiser) offers two times the points on groceries on up to $6,000 a year and one point on all other purchases, so it's a decent choice for people who spend substantially at grocery stores.
+If you spend too substantially, however, (over that $6,000 cap), your points earning reverts to one point per dollar even at grocery stores.

 Wells Fargo Propel American Express®, on the other hand, doesn't have a yearly cap so you'll earn bonus points on gas and restaurant purchases all year long.
 The The Amex EveryDay® Credit Card from American Express does have a 10,000-point sign-up bonus and offers cardholders a nice incentive to keep spending: 20 percent more bonus points when you use your card at least 20 times in a billing period.
 Like Wells Fargo Propel American Express®, the The Amex EveryDay® Credit Card from American Express has no annual fee.
-AMEX Everyday® does have a slightly lower foreign transaction fee: 2.7 percent compared to 3 percent for Propel American Express®.
+AMEX Everyday® does have a foreign transaction fee: 2.7 percent compared to no fee for Propel American Express®.
 The cards are certainly comparable, but if most of your spending is at the pump or restaurants, Wells Fargo Propel American Express® is the better option.